 - Financial Analysis

-But before writing a business plan, you have to make some decisions and narrow down what you want your restaurant to be, who it will cater to, where it will be located, and more.
+But before writing a business plan, you have to make some decisions and narrow down what you want your restaurant to be, whom it will cater to, where it will be located, and more.
 Keep in mind that a business plan is a living, adaptable document.
 Although you’ll want to make it as accurate as possible, realize that it can be updated as circumstances change during your startup journey.

 Below are some of the considerations to think about in preparation for writing your restaurant business plan.

-Service Style and Food Concept
+1. Service Style and Food Concept

 What does “service style” mean?